Travis Touchdown: Reception

 Travis has been compared to other characters in fiction, primarily action characters.
-Game Revolution editor Jesse Constantino comments that while Grasshopper Manufacture tries to portray him as punk, he's no more punk than his grandmother's doll collection, comparing him to Sam Spade of The Maltese Falcon.
-He was also described as what the love child between Fight Clubs Tyler Durden and Kill Bills The Bride would be.
-Game designer Steve Gaynor compared Travis' clothing to Durden's as well.
+GameRevolution editor Jesse Constantino comments that while Grasshopper Manufacture tries to portray him as punk, he's no more punk than his grandmother's doll collection, comparing him to Sam Spade of The Maltese Falcon.
+Game designer Steve Gaynor compared Travis' clothing to that of Tyler Durden of Fight Club.
 He has been compared to another character from Goichi Suda in the video game Flower, Sun, and Rain called Sumio Mondo.
-Gaming Nexus editor Matt Mirkovich praised the voice work of his voice actor Robin Atkin Downes, calling it one of the best works in gaming.
 Game Style editor Garry Webber described him as an unashamedly geeky otaku as well as an amoral contemptuous assassin, but added that this was why he was so likable.
 G4 TV editor Matt Kiel stated that Travis is an especially noteworthy aspect of the quality plot, adding that while he's amoral and a jerk, he is one of the most likable video game characters in a long time.
 Fox News editor Lou Kesten described Travis as the Wii's most ridiculously violent hero.
 He was awarded best new character of 2008 by GamePro magazine, and was nominated by GameSpot for the same award.

 Goichi Suda expressed interest over the years in seeing Travis appear in the Super Smash Bros. series.
 Joystiq editor Randy Nelson agreed, stating that he would love to see Travis with his beam katana in the next title.
-Destructoid editor Jim Sterling commented that the close relationship between Suda and Hideo Kojima, whose character Solid Snake had already been added Super Smash Bros.
+Destructoid editor James Stephanie Sterling commented that the close relationship between Suda and Hideo Kojima, whose character Solid Snake had already been added Super Smash Bros.
 Brawl, makes it possible that he could appear.
 Escapist Magazine editor Keane Ng expressed the opinion that while the two third party characters included in Super Smash Bros.
 Brawl, Solid Snake and Sonic the Hedgehog, were highly popular characters, Travis is an unlikely character due to being far less recognizable.
 He added that while Snake was from a Mature-rated video game, he fit in well; Travis' personality would make him too difficult to include, despite his fighting style being similar to other Smash Bros. characters.
 A downloadable Travis Touchdown costume for the Mii Swordfighter character, based on the Travis Strikes Again design, was added to Super Smash Bros.
 Ultimate in 2020.